Why do whales and dolphins strand?

 The species that most often strand on Australian beaches are those that use echolocation or sonar for navigation such as pilot whales and sperm whales.
 Because they are sometimes found in large pods, some strandings involve large numbers of animals at one time.

 The Australian Government and state governments have worked together over many years to establish strong communications and operations networks to manage and respond to events such as whale strandings.
-More than 80 per cent of Australian whale strandings take place in Tasmania, and the Tasmanian Department of Primary Industries and Water has some of the nation's experienced and well-equipped whale stranding response teams.
+More than 80 per cent of Australian whale strandings take place in Tasmania, and the Tasmanian Department of Natural Resources and Environment has some of the nation's experienced and well-equipped whale stranding response teams.

 Australia has a world-leading response capacity to assist individuals and groups of whales in distress in cases where assistance is physically and logistically possible.
 Unfortunately not all stranded animals can be saved.
 In cases where larger baleen whales or calves are beached, it is usually as a result of injury or illness.
 Even if there is a successful refloating attempt made, the whale may strand again at another part of the coast.